itsemhee/OHLCVT_App/README.md

 # Kraken OHLCVT Backend API

-A beginner-friendly backend application built with FastAPI and PostgreSQL for storing and fetching OHLCVT crypto market data.
+A backend application built with FastAPI and PostgreSQL for storing and fetching OHLCVT crypto market data.

 ---